ReichertL/Menhir/README.md

 # Menhir: An Oblivious Database with Protection against Access and Volume Pattern Leakage
-This repository contains the code for the paper "Menhir: An Oblivious Database with Protection against Access and Volume Pattern Leakage"  by *Leonie Reichert, Gowri R Chandran, Phillipp Schoppmann, Thomas Schneider and Björn Scheuermann* which will be presented at the [CM ASIA Conference on Computer and Communications Security](https://asiaccs2024.sutd.edu.sg/)(AsiaCCS '24).
+This repository contains the code for the paper "Menhir: An Oblivious Database with Protection against Access and Volume Pattern Leakage"  by *Leonie Reichert, Gowri R Chandran, Phillipp Schoppmann, Thomas Schneider and Björn Scheuermann* which will be presented at the [ACM ASIA Conference on Computer and Communications Security](https://asiaccs2024.sutd.edu.sg/)(AsiaCCS '24).
 The paper is available [here](https://eprint.iacr.org/2024/556).